enginmanap/limonEngine/docs/_posts/2017-12-30-Poorer-mans-character-controller.markdown

 Hi,

-As I am trying to improve ghe engine, I tried out different maps I find online, and one of the biggest issues I face was, almost all of the maps I can find has bumps, stairs etc. on the ground.
+As I am trying to improve the engine, I tried out different maps I find online, and one of the biggest issues I face was, almost all of the maps I can find has bumps, stairs etc. on the ground.
 This was a major issue because I was using a capsule shape for player simulation, and it became stuck in all the places.
 It was impossible to go up stairs too.

 I check out the internet to find out what other people do to fix this issue, and simply put, it is putting a spring below the player.
 Since I am using Bullet physics, I thought it should be easy enough.
 It turns out it is not, and I spend almost 3 weeks trying to figure out whats going on and how to implement what I want.